i

 ] and [

-the time of publication of the book, there will surely be significant advances in the years coming.
+rapidly at the time of publication of the book, there will surely be significant advances in the years

-Multimodal models are being developed and deployed as well, and these models have images as
+coming.
+Multimodal models are being developed and deployed as well, and these models have images

-translation, transformers have also been applied to images with incredible success.
-A first landmark
+machine translation, transformers have also been applied to images with incredible success.
+A first

 16